rudrajit15/rudrajit15.github.io/_pages/about.md

 * "**On the Benefits of Multiple Gossip Steps in Communication-Constrained Decentralized Optimization**" - Abolfazl Hashemi, Anish Acharya^, **Rudrajit Das**^, Haris Vikalo, Sujay Sanghavi, Inderjit Dhillon (^ denotes equal contribution).

     Accepted in IEEE Transactions on Parallel and Distributed Systems.
-Download pre-print <a href="https://arxiv.org/pdf/2011.10643.pdf" style="color: #0000FF">here</a>.
+Download paper <a href="https://ieeexplore.ieee.org/abstract/document/9664349" style="color: #0000FF">here</a> and pre-print <a href="https://arxiv.org/pdf/2011.10643.pdf" style="color: #0000FF">here</a>.

 * "**On the Convergence of a Biased Version of Stochastic Gradient Descent**" - **Rudrajit Das**, Jiong Zhang and Inderjit Dhillon.